Institute of Science in Society; Science, Society, Sustainability

 There are several kinds of viral vectors, all of which carry risks of generating new viruses by recombination, or by activating endogenous viruses.
 As they insert into the genome at random, they can cause genetic disturbances (position effects) including cancer.
 In addition, some are immunogenic, and can trigger acute fatal reactions.
 The main vectors used are as follows.

 Retroviral vectors such as murine leukaemia virus-derived vectors, were among the first used, but are no longer regarded as first choice because of several drawbacks.
-Low titres, inability of virus to infect non-dividing cells, lack of stable expression and recombination within cells are feared to cause activation of pre-existing, dormant retroviruses.
+Low yields, inability of virus to infect non-dividing cells, lack of stable expression and recombination within cells are feared to cause activation of pre-existing, dormant retroviruses.

-Recently, researchers in the Department of Medicine, University of Washington Seattle, reported that the AAV does not integrate at specific sites.
+Recently, researchers in the Department of Medicine, University of Washington Seattle, reported that the AAV does not integrate at specific sites [13].
 The AAV integrated into at least six different chromosomes.
 Although it was most frequently found in chromosome 19, the insertion was not at the specific intended site.
 Furthermore, insertions were "associated with chromosomal deletions and other rearrangements", or genome scrambling.

-In another experiment, newborn transgenic mice with the mucopolysaccharide storage disease MPSVII were treated with recombinant AAVs carrying the enzyme that breaks down the mucopolysaccharide.
-A high proportion of the mice were found to develop liver and other cancers.
 The cancers were found to be specific to rAAV, as they were absent in mice with bone marrow transplant and in transgenic mice carrying the same enzyme cassette but without the rAAV.

 Lentiviral vectors, a subgroup of retroviruses, are capable of infecting non-dividing, but not truly quiescent cells.
 The AIDS associated virus HIV-1 is currently the candidate, after disarming the genes that cause disease.
 However, cell lines used for packaging may contain the disarmed genes, and give them back to the vector to generate pathogenic viruses.
 Like other retroviruses, these might activate endogenous retroviruses within recipient cells.

-Apart from these main classes of viral vectors, others have been developed, including herpes simplex virus and baculovirus, an insect virus that’s being modified to control insect pests in agriculture, and has been found to infect all kinds of mammalian cells.
+Apart from these main classes of viral vectors, others have been developed, including herpes simplex virus and baculovirus, an insect virus that’s being modified to control insect pests in agriculture, and has been found to infect all kinds of mammalian cells [15].

-Researchers in Heinrich-Pette-Institute, Hamburg, and Hannover Medical School, and their colleagues found that a retroviral vector carrying a marker gene, thought to be ‘biologically inactive’, actually induced leukemia in all the mice.
-The disease appeared to have resulted from a combination of the vector inserting in a position that activates a cancer gene and the transgene product interfering with cancer suppression.
+The disease appeared to have resulted from a combination of vector inserting in a position that activates an oncogene and the transgene product interfering with cancer suppression.

 Gene therapy for cancer